 The Figure 1 shows a screenshot of the measurement of the parameters of a crystal.
 The model provides the resonant frequencies –series and parallel, the quality factor, and the values of the crystal circuit model.

 Figure 1, Quartz crystal equivalent circuit model screen

 It is essential that the analyzer is calibrated before each measurement.
-The open, short and load calibration loads have to be connected to the end of the test port extension cable.
-In addition it will be convenient performing frequency calibration for the best accuracy on resonance frequency measurements.
+The open, short and load calibration loads must be connected to the end of the test port extension cable.
+In addition, it will be convenient performing frequency calibration for the best accuracy on resonance frequency measurements.
 Please refer to the user’s manual on how to carry out the steps for calibration.

 Figure 2, Crystal test fixture